 Skip to main content

-An extension of this change was imposed upon us by the spread of novel Corona virus 19 taking a toll of thousands and infecting lakhs all over the world.
-The deadly pandemic virus is throttling many economies, pushing many into unimaginable situations and even having atrocities thrust upon them.
+An extension of this change was imposed upon us by the spread of the novel Corona virus 19, taking a toll of thousands and infecting lakhs all over the world.
+The deadly pandemic virus is throttling many economies, pushing many into unimaginable situations and even inflicting atrocities upon them.

 This change in our lifestyles, our mindsets, our jobs, earning and saving patterns, nothing seems to be able to relate to its past glory.
-We have become more decentralized ever since the lockdown came in to existence.
+We have become more decentralized since the lockdown began.
 This is the dawn of a new era.
 This current situation reminds me of Sniff and Scurry.
-I was thinking about this book by Spencer Johnson “Who moved my cheese” its core about anticipating and preparing for change, overcoming fears, envisioning success and enjoying changes.
+I was thinking about this book by Spencer Johnson, “Who Moved My Cheese?”
+It's core about anticipating and preparing for change, overcoming fears, envisioning success, and enjoying changes.

-Sniff and Scurry were smart individuals who irrespective of their current situation were on a lookout for more conducive environment where they could flourish.
-I too started to look up and investing in myself reading, consulting and analyzing even more than before.
+Sniff and Scurry were smart individuals who, irrespective of their current situation, were on the lookout for a more conducive environment where they could flourish.
+I, too, started to look up and invest in myself, reading, consulting, and analyzing even more than before.
 I would rather not be like Hem and Haw and die in obscurity.
-I decided to learn new skills and there could be no better way than to express myself digitally.
+I decided to learn new skills, and there could be no better way than to express myself digitally.

-This digital age provides a lot of opportunities to most of us as long as we decide to meet it head on.
+This digital age offers many opportunities to most of us, as long as we meet it head-on.
 My contribution to this formidable era has been quite insignificant till a thought prompted me to take on creative writing.
 So writing a blog seemed the simplest.
-It definitely was as long as I never got down writing it.
-There was a rapid fire of ideas for the topic on which I could choose to write on but, seriously speaking nothing concrete came on this page.
-A trash of can was the real beneficiary swelling day after day with sheets of torn paper.
+It definitely was, as long as I never got down writing it.
+There was a rapid fire of ideas for the topic on which I could choose to write, but, seriously speaking, nothing concrete came on this page.
+A trash can was the real beneficiary, swelling day after day with sheets of torn paper.

-Nevertheless, determined as I was of dishing out a wonderful piece, my venture undiminished by my grit, enthusiasm and passion to be a solopreneur, I walked the lonely road ahead.
+Nevertheless, determined as I was to dish out a wonderful piece, my venture undiminished by my grit, enthusiasm, and passion to be a solopreneur, I walked the lonely road ahead.

 Comments